sfailor/srt4s2p/README.md

 Features:<br>
 - Manual and automatic identification of matching ROIs<br>
-- Projective or similarity transformations for plane alignment<br>
 - Alignment of an arbitrary number of planes to a reference plane (e.g., when ROIs in a reference plane are split across two or more planes in a subsequent recording) with conflicting ROI matches resolved automatically.<br>
 - ROI match curation<br>